playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 #### Context

 Just as we can use `contextRouterOutlet`, you're able to pass context to a template when rendering it using `createEmbeddedView`.
-So, let's say that you wanted to have a counting component and want to pass a specific index to start couting from, you could pass a context, ADDLINK: [with the same object structure we did before](#pass-data-to-template—the-template-context), have:
+So, let's say that you wanted to have a counting component and want to pass a specific index to start counting from, you could pass a context, ADDLINK: [with the same object structure we did before](#pass-data-to-template—the-template-context), have:

 ```typescript
 import { Component, ViewContainerRef, OnInit, AfterViewInit, ContentChild, ViewChild, TemplateRef , EmbeddedViewRef} from '@angular/core';